 Three years ago, I stood at a crossroads—one that many professionals face at some point in their careers.
-I had a fulfilling role in local government, a secure career path, and the unwavering support of an organization that truly valued me.
-And yet, something inside me kept whispering: there’s more for you to build.
+I had a fulfilling role in local government, a secure career path, and the unwavering support of an organization that genuinely valued me.

-Yet, leaving the security of a stable job to step into the unknown world of entrepreneurship was terrifying.
-Would I succeed?
-Would I find enough clients?
-Was I truly ready?
+Leaving the security of a stable job to step into the unknown world of entrepreneurship was terrifying.

 The Reality of Entrepreneurship